 FSU welcomes South African Human Rights Scholar

-Dr. Vishanthie Sewpaul will visit Florida State University as a guest of the College of Social Work to speak across campus and the university visit during her visit from January 22 through February 1.
+Dr. Vishanthie Sewpaul will visit Florida State University as a guest of the College of Social Work to speak across campus and the university during her visit from January 22 through January 30.
 She is a Professor Emeritus at in Durban, South Africa, and is a Professor II at the , Norway.

 Dr. Sewpaul joined the Board of the International Association of Schools of Social Work (IASSW) in 2000 where she chaired several committees.
 She was a Vice-President of IASSW and President of the Association of Schools of Social Work in Africa.
 She was the President of the first ever non-racial professional association – the National Association of Social Workers, South Africa, and served as President of the Association of South African Social Work Education Institutions.
 She recently served on the Steering Committee of the Global Alliance of the Social Welfare Workforce.

 In 2013, the Ministry of Science and Technology acknowledged her with a Distinguished Women in Science Award for her “outstanding contribution to building South Africa’s scientific and research knowledge base.”
-She received two honorary doctoral degrees – from Sweden and Chile, and was nominated as a Lead SA Hero for her contribution to student development, and to community development through direct interventions and though her teaching.
-Social work research, practice and teaching with a focus on social justice, human rights and emancipatory education remain her passion.
+She received two honorary doctoral degrees – from Sweden and Chile and was nominated as a Lead SA Hero for her contribution to student development, and to community development through direct interventions and through her teaching.
+Social work research, practice, and teaching with a focus on social justice, human rights, and emancipatory education remain her passion.

-While at Florida State, Dr. Sewpaul will meet with various communities and organizations at FSU including two events open to the public, including:
+While at Florida State, Dr. Sewpaul will meet with various communities and organizations including two events open to the public, including:

-“Engage Your World” Lecture at the Center for Global Engagement (CGE):
+“Engage Your World” Lecture at the FSU Center for Global Engagement (CGE)

 EMANICIPATORY EDUCATION: The Personal-Political Nexus in the Pursuit of Social Justice and Transformation